 Leica CL versus Fujifilm X-E3

 The Leica CL (Typ 7323) and the Fujifilm X-E3 are two digital cameras that were revealed to the public, respectively, in November 2017 and September 2017.
 Both the CL and the X-E3 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 The Leica has a resolution of 24.1 megapixel, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Leica CL and the Fujifilm X-E3 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the CL – represents the basis or 100 percent across all the size and weight measures).